In this article, you will learn how does a turbocharger works? And their advantages, disadvantages, and different types of turbochargers.

-A single turbocharger is the most people think of like a turbo.
-By varying the size of the components within the turbo, quite separate torque characteristics can be obtained.
+The most common type of turbocharger is a single turbocharger.
+Different torque characteristics can be obtained by varying the size of the components within the turbo.
 The larger turbos give higher levels of top-level power, while tinier turbos can spool quicker and produce better low-end power.

 However, they work best in a narrow RPM range, and drivers will usually feel “turbo-lag” till the turbo starts operating within its peak rev band.

 |It is cost-effective for increasing the power and efficiency of the engine.||The response of a single turbo maybe not be as fast as the other types of turbos.|